- Who was Alfred Weber?

-It is a hardware model with strings and pulleys on a wooden frame (Fig. 5).
+It is a hardware model with strings and pulleys on a wooden frame (Fig. 4 & 5).
 Each string has some weights attached to it.
-The heavier the weight, the more is force in that direction and more it pulls the knot P towards itself.
-Knot P is the optimum location of the industry.
+The heavier the weight, the more the force in that direction and the more it pulls the knot P towards itself.
+Knot P is the optimal location for the industry.
 Heavier weights pull the industry towards itself.

 Split of Location

 - As transport costs lay at the heart of this model Weber devised a technique to measure and map the spatial differences in these costs

 - To find the LCL (lowest cost location)

 - He produced two types of contour lines

 In fig. 6, M represents the market and RM represents the raw material.
 Concentric circles around it are countors or iso-lines representing transport costs as one moves away from the market and raw material.

 According to figure 6

 (blue circles are far, therefore…)

 - The cost of transporting the finished product is Rs.
 0.5 for 1 km